armory3d/armory_docs/logic_nodes/reference.md

 ### Array loop

-Its loop through each item assingned in array."Value" give item specified by index's value."Done" calls connectors when its is done looping through array.
+Loops through each item contained in array.
+"Value" returns currently iterated item.
+"Done" is called when looping is finished.

 ![](/assets/array-loop.JPG)

 ### Loop

-Its is basically for(i in from...to) loop.
-"Index" give value specified by index value."Done" is called when it is done looping.
+It is basically for(i in from...to) loop.
+"Index" returns current iteration count.
+"Done" is called when looping is finished.

 ![](/assets/Loop.JPG)